- D+1 415 773 5548

 Drawing on this experience, he guides his clients throughout the life cycle of their real estate investments and provides practical and succinct legal advice.
 He helps clients form joint ventures for numerous purposes, including large scale investments, developments and recapitalizations.
 Dustin advises on acquisitions and dispositions of single assets as well as large national portfolios, ground-up developments and large scale re-developments, commercial leases, and complex loan facilities.

-Described by clients as having "a very good demeanor as a negotiator" and in impressing them with "his knowledge and understanding of what is important from a business perspective,” Dustin is recognized for outstanding real estate work across the United States in the Chambers USA California Real Estate directory (2016 and 2017).
+Described by clients as having "a very good demeanor as a negotiator" and in impressing them with "his knowledge and understanding of what is important from a business perspective,” Dustin is recognized for outstanding real estate work across the United States in the Chambers USA 2016-2018 California Real Estate directories.

 Dustin works regularly with the transaction teams of leading institutional real estate investors, including Bentall Kennedy, CalPERS, Deutsche Asset & Wealth Management, Gerding Edlen, GLL US Office, L.P., Los Angeles County Employees Retirement Association, Stockbridge Real Estate Funds, Swift Real Estate Partners and USAA.